Arch Setup Guide

 A correctly configured system produces this output:

-sudo sbctl list-files
+sudo sbctl verify

 After the first reboot your laptop will automatically exit setup mode and secure boot will work.